EliriaT/distributed-datastore/README.md

 # distributed-datastore

- Simple distributed in-memory key-value datastore written in Go
+Extremely simple distributed in-memory key-value datastore written in Go

 1. To run the app in a docker container, first build the image: